dxfrontier/cds-ts-repository/README.md

 `Return value`

-- `INSERT<T>`: This method returns a Promise that resolves when the insertion operation is completed successfully.
+- `Promise<InsertResult<T>>`: This method returns a Promise that resolves when the insertion operation is completed successfully.

 `Example`